visciang/cake/README.md

 Format: `@output <dir>`

-Used to output artifacts from a target to the host filesystem.
+Used to output artifacts from a docker target to the host filesystem.

 Example: